 This image may not be used in any context outside of mainstream science without the express permission of Atelier Daynes.
 Permission must be cleared for use by museums, in exhibitions, private use and front covers.
 No use in articles about Elisabeth Daynes or the Atelier Daynes.

-Anthropological models based on fossils from the human evolutionary tree.
-In the foreground at right is a reconstruction of the Lucien male specimen of Australopithecus afarensis.
+Australopithecine Lucien.
+Reconstruction of the Lucien specimen of Australopithecus afarensis.
 Lucien is the name given to the fossil skull AL-444, found in Ethiopia in 1991 and dating from 3 million years ago.
-A. afarensis lived between 3.9 and 2.9 million years ago, and is one of the earliest links in the human fossil record.
-At far right is a modern human (Homo sapiens) from a Stone Age culture.
-At left are examples of other species from the human evolutionary tree.
+This is from a male, unlike the more famous female specimen (Lucy) that was found in the Afar region of Ethiopia between 1973 and 1977.
+This hominin species lived between 3.9 and 2.9 million years ago, and is one of the earliest links in the human fossil record.
 Reconstruction by Elisabeth Daynes of the Daynes Studio, Paris, France.

 Model release not required.
 Property release not required.